-Remark 3 The validity of the obtained topologies and distributions for $\Lambda{\rm L}$ and $\Lambda{\rm S}$ and the applicability of the proposed hybrid approach is supported by stateof-the art optoacoustic in-vivo imaging techniques (Li et al. 2020).
+Remark 3.
+The validity of the obtained topologies and distributions for $\Lambda_L$ and $\Lambda_S$ and the applicability of the proposed hybrid approach is supported by state-of-the art optoacoustic in-vivo imaging techniques.
 The currently attainable spatial resolution is less than 50 μm throughout the tumor domain which is in the range of the diameter of larger vessels from Table 2.
 Furthermore, the larger vessels which are retained in the hybrid model are more concentrated at the tumor periphery (at least for the SW1222 and LS174T case) and are, thus, more accessible to imaging.
-Qualitatively, the topology of the larger vessels from Figure 5b is in good agreement with corresponding imaging data from tumors (Li et al. 2020) where larger feeding vessels are visible at the tumor rim.
-From these experiments, one can extract a similar topology of larger vessels $\Lambda{\rm L}$ to apply our hybrid model.
+Qualitatively, the topology of the larger vessels from Figure 5B is in good agreement with corresponding optoacoustic imaging data from tumors where larger feeding vessels are visible at the tumor rim.
+From these experiments, one can extract a similar topology of larger vessels $\Lambda_L$ to apply our hybrid model.
+A connected subgraph of larger peripheral feeder blood vessels as in Figure 5B rather than single clusters as in Figure 5C is attainable.
 Hence, we conclude that the employed methodology of splitting into larger and smaller vessels yields a valid scenario resembling real experimental data and can, therefore, be used to investigate our hybrid embedded/homogenized approach for solid tumor perfusion.